aorith/dbx_cmd.py/README.md

 # Usage

+The idea is to have it scheduled in your crontab to make nightly backups.

 ## Backup
 Its purpose is to backup entire folders, so imagine you have this folder on your server /media/data/Photos with all your personal photos.